Eurekan-Academy/Baldesion-Arsenal-Primer/index.md

 3. Hostile Aspect - Dodge Puddles.
 They will double in size
 4. Medusa Jaelin - cone AE. be close to AV to have an easy time dodging this
 5. Eidos
-6. Impact Stream - dodge light/dark (opposite colour to AV)
+6. Impact Stream - dodge to the opposite colour of AV - if he has dark bracelets, go to the light side
 7. Aural Wind - tankbuster
 8. Eidos
 9. Hostile Aspect - Puddles again, but this time both colours.
 Watch the pattern and be far from the ones that will expand!